StuPro-TOSCAna/TOSCAna/docs/dev/adr/0018-cloudfoundry-no-deployment-in-runtime.md

 # No deployment while transformation

-**User Story:** As an orchestrator I want to fill the target artifact with all information which are needed for deployment afterwards.
+**User Story:** As an orchestrator, I want to fill the target artifact with all information needed for deployment afterwards.

 ## Problem
-The most credentials/information of the environment (like a service address) are only available as soon the application is deployed.
+Most of the credentials/information of the environment (like a service address) are only available as soon the application is deployed.

 ## Considered Alternatives